Composer autoload path detection is a bit too restricture

 How did that happen?
 If you install TYPO3 with composer (in a currently supported way), typo3_src is a folder, not a symlink.

-#3 Updated by Helmut Hummel about 4 years ago
+#3 Updated by Helmut Hummel over 4 years ago

 - Status changed from Needs Feedback to Accepted